-Drop-in counselling will now be provided via telephone sessions.
-To schedule a phone counselling session, please have your Manitoba Health card in hand and call 204-784-4090 beginning at 9:00am.
+Drop-in counselling is currently being provided via telephone sessions.
+To schedule a same day phone counselling session, please have your Manitoba Health card in hand and call 204-784-4090 beginning at 9:00am.
 At the scheduled time, a counsellor will call you.
-If you do not have access to a phone, the Crisis Response Centre (CRC) at 817 Bannatyne Avenue continues to be open.
+In the event that a same day appointment is not available, we will book the next available opening.
+If you do not have access to a phone, feel free to drop by Klinic to schedule a session.
+Please follow Klinic’s Covid-19 protocols before coming to Klinic, found here on our Covid-19 Updates page here.

 Klinic Drop-In Counselling